simonbasle/myGuestPosts/spring/flightFlux3.md

 So in essence, every processing step that appears below this operator will execute on the new `Scheduler` `s`, until another operator switches again (eg. another `publishOn`).

-Let's take a deliberately sketchy example with blocking calls (but remember! blocking calls in a reactive chain are always sketchy :sweat_smile:).
+Let's take a deliberately sketchy example with blocking calls But remember, blocking calls in a reactive chain are always sketchy! :)

 ```java
 Flux.fromIterable(firstListOfUrls) //contains A, B and C